What is Restless Leg Syndrome (RLS)?

 How does hypnotherapy help Restless Leg Syndrome?

-Where other underlying emotional problems and worries are contributing to heightened levels of stress, then these too can be dealt with by hypnotherapy.
+Where other underlying emotional problems and worries are contributing to heightened levels of stress, then these too can be helped by hypnotherapy.

 What else can help Restless Leg Syndrome?